coredao-org/dapp-tutorial/01-Simple Storage Full Stack Dapp/README.md

-# Building a dApp on Core
+# Simple Storage dApp on Core
 Decentralized applications (dApps) use a blockchain or on-chain smart contracts to store and reference data, rather than relying on traditional centralized databases.
 A common, simple dApp structure generally consists of a React.js or Vue.js front-end using Web3.js or Ethers.js to interact with smart contracts deployed to an EVM-compatible blockchain.

 ## What Are We Building